ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 #### Encrypted storage policy options
 {: #shared_overview-specs-storage-encrypted}

-Encryption enabled storage policies are available to all organization virtual data centers.
+Encryption-enabled storage policies are available to all Organization virtual data centers.
 Encryption protects not only the VMs but also VM disks and other files.
 Administrators can encrypt VMs and disks by associating the VM or disk with a storage policy that has the VM encryption capability.

 * Standard - Encrypted.
 The storage tier with no maximum throughput.
 The number of IOPS/GB is not guaranteed.
 * 10 IOPS/GB - Encrypted.
 The storage tier with a maximum throughput of 10 IOPS/GB, the highest guaranteed performance.